conradakunga/Blog/_posts/2024-12-20-how-to-work-with-different-numering-systems-in-c.md

 4096
 ```

-We can also get a hex representation of a number by using the [format specifier](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) x.
+We can also get a hex representation of a number by using the [format specifier](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) `x`.

 ```csharp
 int number = 1000;